abdullahhrashid/auto-analyze/README.md

 This project utilizes Gemini as it's brain.
 If you want to use another model, simply change 2 lines of code in the agent files to use the model from the company of your choice.

 ### 3. Run the App
-Simply write the command `streamlit run app.py` and ask questions in natural language and get ready insights into your data.
+Simply run the command `streamlit run app.py` and ask questions in natural language and get ready insights into your data.
 The better your LLM provider, the better the results.